MickyJhoncsuzmc/MCMC-FWI/README.md

-# MCMC-FWI
+# MCMC-FWI-SPECFEM2D

-Full Waveform Inversion MCMC
+Here are some MATLAB scripts for MCMC Full Waveform Inversion based on the SPECFEM2D.